-Know-How and Skill -Selectivity Exercise appropriate judgment in a number of complex planning, design, technical and/or management functions related to products, services, operations or processes, including resourcing Select from complex and advanced skills across a field of learning; develop new skills to a high level, including novel and emerging techniques

-- Identify and meet the nursing needs of the individual, family and community in all health care settings. - 2.
-Demonstrate the skills of - analysis - critical thinking - problem-solving, and - reflection in nursing practice. - Act as an effective member of the health care team, in an appropriate nursing setting and participate in the multidisciplinary team approach to the care of person/service user. - Evaluate practice and use current research findings to underpin clinical practice. - Articulate and represent person/service user interests and enable person/service user and others to fully participate in decisions about his/her health needs. - Implement changes in health care service in response to person/service user need and service demand.

-- 1. Critically evaluate with discrimination the complex theories and concepts underpinning professional practice. - Utilise advanced knowledge and critical thinking skills to, directly and indirectly, provide optimum nursing care. - 3.
-Develop and apply critical faculties to practice through reflection skills. - Demonstrate the vision of a professional practice that can be developed beyond the current scope of practice. - Act proactively as an educational resource for health care professionals. - Apply critical faculties to professional practice through analysis of the underlying epistemology of its knowledge base.
+Know-How and Skill - Selectivity Exercise appropriate judgment in a number of complex planning, design, technical and/or management functions related to products, services, operations or processes, including resourcing Select from complex and advanced skills across a field of learning; develop new skills to a high level, including novel and emerging techniques LEVEL 8 LEVEL 9 The graduate should be able to: 1.
+Identify and meet the nursing needs of the individual, family and community in all health care settings.
+2. Demonstrate the skills of analysis critical thinking problem-solving, and reflection in nursing practice.
+3. Act as an effective member of the health care team, in an appropriate nursing setting and participate in the multidisciplinary team approach to the care of person/service user.
+4. Evaluate practice and use current research findings to underpin clinical practice.
+5. Articulate and represent person/service user interests and enable person/service user and others to fully participate in decisions about his/her health needs.
+6. Implement changes in health care service in response to person/service user need and service demand.
+The graduate should be able to: Critically evaluate with discrimination the complex theories and concepts underpinning professional practice.
+Utilise advanced knowledge and critical thinking skills to, directly and indirectly, provide optimum nursing care.
+Develop and apply critical faculties to practice through reflection skills.
+Demonstrate the vision of a professional practice.
+Act proactively as an educational resource for health care professionals.
+Apply critical faculties to professional practice through analysis of the underlying epistemology of its knowledge base.

-Competence -Context Use advanced skills to conduct research, or advanced technical or professional activity, accepting accountability for all related decision-making; transfer and apply diagnostic and creative skills in a range of contexts

-Act in a wide and often unpredictable variety of professional levels and illdefined contexts
+Competence -Context Use advanced skills to conduct research, or advanced technical or professional activity, accepting accountability for all related decision-making; transfer and apply diagnostic and creative skills in a range of contexts Act in a wide and often unpredictable variety of professional levels and illdefined contexts

 - Adopt a holistic approach to care and the integration of knowledge.
-Conduct a systematic holistic assessment of person/service user needs to be based on nursing theory and evidence-based practice. - Plan care in consultation with the person/service user taking into consideration the therapeutic regimes of all members of the health care team. - Implement planned nursing care/interventions to achieve the identified outcomes. - Evaluate person/service user progress toward expected outcomes and review plans in accordance with evaluation data and consultation with the person/service user. - Establish and maintain caring therapeutic interpersonal relationships with person/service user/groups/communities. - Perform a nursing assessment; plan and initiate care and treatment modalities within agreed interdisciplinary protocols to achieve person centred outcomes and evaluate their effectiveness. - Identify, critically analyse, disseminate and integrate nursing and other evidence into the relevant area of practice. - Initiate and/or participate in and evaluate audit and use the outcome of an audit to improve service provision. - Contribute to service planning And budgetary processes through the use of audit and prescribing knowledge.
+Conduct a systematic holistic assessment of person/service user needs to be based on nursing theory and evidence-based practice. - Plan care in consultation with the person/service user taking into consideration the therapeutic regimes of all members of the health care team. - 3.
+Implement planned nursing care/interventions to achieve the identified outcomes. - Evaluate person/service user progress toward expected outcomes and review plans in accordance with evaluation data and consultation with the person/service user. - 5.
+Establish and maintain caring therapeutic interpersonal relationships with person/service user/groups/communities. - 6.
+Perform a nursing assessment; plan and initiate care and treatment modalities within agreed interdisciplinary protocols to achieve person centred outcomes and evaluate their effectiveness. - Identify, critically analyse, disseminate and integrate nursing and other evidence into the relevant area of practice. - 8.
+Initiate and/or participate in and evaluate audit and use the outcome of an audit to improve service provision.

+9. Contribute to service planning And budgetary processes through the use of audit and prescribing knowledge.
+The graduate should be able to:

 - Demonstrate autonomy, experience, competence, accountability, authority and responsibility in nursing practice. - 2.
-Demonstrate leadership in nursing practice. - 3.
-Use knowledge to autonomously identify, resolve and evaluate intellectual issues and practical problems that appear in practice. - Identify and integrate research into areas of health care that can incorporate best evidence-based practice. - Use acquired skills to conduct an in-depth research study relevant to the field of professional Nursing.
+Demonstrate leadership in nursing practice. - Use knowledge to autonomously identify, resolve and evaluate intellectual issues and practical problems that appear in practice. - Identify and integrate research into areas of health care that can incorporate best evidence-based practice. - Use acquired skills to conduct an in-depth research study relevant to the field of professional Nursing.